leanprover/vstte2024/README.md

     If these theorems are set up just right, they are good `@[simp]` lemmas, and will make the subsequent proof easy.

+* Write a function `Expr.hasDiv : Expr → Bool` that checks if division is used in the expression.

+  Prove that if an expression has no division, then `Expr.eval` will always return a result.

+  Hint: There are various ways of phrasing this.
+You can use `Option.isSome` and write a theorem about `Option.bind` and `Option.isSome`.
+Or you can define `Expr.eval'` that returns `Value` (no `Option`) and prove that for expressions without division, the result of `Expr.eval` is `Option.some` of the value returned by `Expr.eval'`.

+  Food for thought: How does this task relate to the previous task and the optimization `0 * x = 0`?
+  If you have done both tasks, can you combine them?

 ### First hands-on break

 **TODO**